 Gloves can last a long time if they are well maintained by the owner.
 Professional players can generally use the same glove for 4 and more seasons.
 A baseball glove should be replaced when catching a ball hurts your hand and it feels like there is no more protection.
 When the glove is not being used, place the glove in a dry area covered from the rays of the sun.

-- Using a soft brush, brush off any dust and dirt that may have built up over use.
+1. Using a soft brush, brush off any dust and dirt that may have built up over use of the baseball glove.

-- Clean with a damp cloth using leather soap or even some shaving cream.
+2. Clean your baseball mitt with a damp cloth using leather soap or even some shaving cream.

 We suggest that you do not soak your baseball glove entirely in water, this may affect the quality of the leather.
 If your glove is fully soaked in water, you can place it in the sun to ensure that it dries correctly.

 What price should I pay for a baseball glove?